computer-lab/computerlab.io/source/_posts/how-911-inspired-google-news-map-reduce.md

 Amit and his colleague Krishna Bharat were stuck at the conference center until planes were allowed to fly again.
-Over the next few days, Singhal and Bharat sketched out the architecture of an internal tool that would would index news websites constantly, collecting information about events that had just happened.
+Over the next few days, Singhal and Bharat sketched out the architecture of an internal tool that would index news websites constantly, collecting information about events that had just happened.
 It would also cluster and rank stories without human editorial intervention.